geoadmin/service-mapproxy/README.md

    If these variable are not defined and mapproxy does not support S3 caching, a normal `mapproxy.yaml`
     will be generated (i.e. without caching)

+Sometime, you don't want to cache anything, to test different setting:

+    $ make devconfig

+**WARNING** Never ever upload the resulting `mapproxy.yaml` to the production cluster.

 ###Testing:

 Testing is a bit tricky since accessing the AWS S3 bucket is done with an **instance IAM** on the mapproxy cluster and through a **AWS profile** locally on mf0.dev.bgdi.ch.
 Both options are being mutually exclusive.